 Along with 15% of the seats in government institutes for Bachelor of Science – Veterinary science.

 With such high stakes and fierce competition at not only the conventional medical courses but also at other associated medical courses, it is imperative for one to come up with questions around what after NEET.

 Next Step Post NEET Exams

 Goes without saying, that one of the first actions usually involves looking up for answer keys and calculating NEET scores.
 For this candidates resort to both official and unofficial means.
 Along with releasing answer keys officially, the NTA also uploads OMR sheet, to tally and come up with NEET scores.
 Discrepancies (if any) can be challenged, this will be reviewed after which appropriate action will be taken.
-NEET results 2020 will be declared a few weeks after the exam has been concluded.
+NEET results 2020 shall be declared on 16th October 2020.

 Next Immediate Course Of Action Post NEET

 Once the NEET results are declared, candidates can